It's death by a thousand cuts.

 Cut the sign-up period by half...and then some

 Previously, the window to sign up for insurance (aka open enrollment) ran for 90 days, from November 1 to January 31.
-The Trump administration is ending it on December 15 after just 45 days.
-(Several states run their own insurance exchanges and have extended their deadlines, but most states use Healthcare.gov.)
-If that weren't bad enough, the administration will shut down healthcare.gov for 12 hours every Sunday during the sign-up window except for the final Sunday, December 10.
-The administration says site will be down for maintenance.
+The Trump administration ended it on December 15 after just 45 days.
+(Several states run their own insurance exchanges and extended their deadlines, but most states use Healthcare.gov.)
+If that weren't bad enough, the administration shut down healthcare.gov for 12 hours every Sunday during the sign-up window except for the final Sunday, December 10.
+The administration says the site was down for maintenance.
 When the initial changes were announced in April, the Associated Press reported that "some insurers say a tighter sign-up schedule will allow for more focused marketing."
 But the Trump administration will not help with said marketing—see below.

-Why this matters: Giving people less time to sign up could result in less people signing up, which goes against rule #1 of health insurance: You need as many people to enroll as possible.
+Why this matters: Giving people less time to sign up could result in fewer people signing up, which goes against rule #1 of health insurance: You need as many people to enroll as possible.
+Shitty move.

 Slashed 90 percent of the advertising budget

-Last year, the Department of Health and Human Services (HHS) spent $100 million on Obamacare advertising.
-HHS announced in August that funding for 2018 signups will be just $10 million, a reduction of 90 percent.
-(You may also recall that once the Trump administration assumed control in January, HHS pulled Obamacare ads in the crucial last week of enrollment.)
+The Department of Health and Human Services (HHS) spent $100 million on advertising for 2017 Obamacare plans.
+HHS announced in August that funding for 2018 signups would be just $10 million, a reduction of 90 percent.
+(You may also recall that once the Trump administration assumed control in January 2017, HHS pulled Obamacare ads in the crucial last week of enrollment.)

-Why this matters: Advertising for Obamacare is mostly meant to help reach young, healthy people as those who need insurance for pre-existing conditions are almost certainly going to seek it out without any nudges.
-Just like a shorter sign-up window, having less advertising could mean fewer healthy people in the pool.
-Bad.
+Why this matters: Advertising for Obamacare is mostly meant to help reach young, healthy people, as those who need insurance for pre-existing conditions are almost certainly going to seek it out without any nudges.
+Just like having a shorter sign-up window, less advertising could mean fewer healthy people in the pool.
+That stinks.

 Cut funding for outreach programs